 Challenge number Detail of challenge 1 A small number of children in receipt of PP are not making expected progress and the need to enhance educational support and provide additional educational support to improve the progress and to raise the standard of achievement for these pupils.
-2 Emotional well-being, social and behavioural needs to make progress and their readiness to learn 3 We always aim to ensure equal access to the whole of our broad curriculum by supporting children's access to extracurricular activities.
+2 Emotional well-being, social and behavioural needs to make progress and their readiness to learn 3 We always aim to ensure equal access to the whole of our broad curriculum by supporting children's access to the full curriculum e.g. barrier such as attending school trips.
+4. Cost of Living crisis (National)